Mystery of woman who left note in 2002 about driving into Ohio River solved - NewsBreak

 The testing, which was completed by the Ohio Bureau of Criminal Investigations Laboratory, confirmed that the bone belonged to Stephanie Van Nguyen.

 Because no other remains were found, the two children will still be listed as missing persons cases unless more remains are found.
-The family could also file through the courts to have the children declared legally dead.
+The family could also file through the courts to have the children declared legally dead.‘Deltacron’: Scientists say they found COVID infections combining omicron, delta

 Once the weather improves, investigators will resume their search for human remains in the area where the SUV was found.